 As the business grows, one of the earliest functions many founders decide to outsource is financial management.
 It’s understandable — this can be a complex area that requires a lot of attention, and sometimes a level of expertise that is not realistic for the founder to develop themselves.

-Some founders will just hire a VA to keep track of their expenses and revenue, but if the VA isn’t a trained bookkeeper, this can cause problems within the first few months.
+Some founders will just hire a VA to keep track of their expenses and revenue, but if the VA doesn’t have accounting experience, this can cause problems within the first few months.

-To save you finding this out the hard way in your own business, we’re going to break down the functions of an accounting team for an online business, and to give you a few options for setting up your own financial dream team — not all businesses need a whole team, but there are several incarnations an accounting set-up can take, and you need to find the version that is the right fit for where your business is currently, and where you expect it to be.
+To save you finding this out the hard way in your own business, we’re going to break down the functions of an accounting team for an online business, and to give you a few options for setting up your own financial dream team and accounting systems.
+Note: Not all businesses need a whole team, but there are several incarnations an accounting set-up can take, and you need to find the version that is the right fit for where your business is currently, and where you expect it to be.